Full Form of SBI – State Bank of India

 - With the provisions of the Subsidiary bank act, those entities that were controlled by the princely states later became subsidiaries of the bank.

-- In the period of 2007-08, the government of India acquired the remaining stake of State bank of India from the Reserve bank of India with the intent of elimination of potential conflicts of interests.
+- In the period of 2007-08, the government of India acquired the remaining stake of the State bank of India from the Reserve bank of India with the intent of elimination of potential conflicts of interests.

-- The Reserve bank of India which was incorporated with the role of Central bank later took over the role of banking supervision and regulation.
+- The Reserve bank of India, which was incorporated with the role of Central bank, later took over the role of banking supervision and regulation.